chocolateimage/kdenlive_ease_generator/README.md

 In the Command Line, paste `pip install -r requirements.txt` and hit `ENTER`.

-See [Windows Tutorial Video (YouTube)](https://youtu.be/-T2nPA9YXzk) [Quick Video](https://i.imgur.com/vpQiKhF.mp4)
+See [Windows Tutorial Video (YouTube)](https://youtu.be/-T2nPA9YXzk)

+[Quick Video](https://i.imgur.com/vpQiKhF.mp4)

 ### Linux

 Debian: `sudo apt-get install python3`

+* PyQT5 pip package not needed so remove it from `requirements.txt`
+* To install PyQT5 for python do: `sudo apt-get install python3-pyqt5`
 * In this folder do: `pip install -r requirements.txt`
 * To allow execution: `chmod +x ease_generator.pyw`